A fractal geometry immersed in a hierarchical magnetic flux distribution: Introduction

 Inspired by these experimental advancements in creating the fractal structures in reality, various interesting theoretical studies concerning the deterministic fractal structures have taken place in recent times.
-This includes works on energy level statistics in fractal clusters~\cite{yorikawa-JPC2019,askar-PRB2019}, confinement of electrons in fractal plane using electric field~\cite{yuan-PRB2020}, electronic fractal pattern in building molecular fractal systems~\cite{latge-pccp2022}, role of anisotropy on magneto-transport in fractal network~\cite{maiti-PLA2020}, and Josephson effect in a fractal geometry~\cite{vladimir-arXiv2024} among others.
+This includes works on energy level statistics in fractal clusters~\cite{yorikawa-JPC2019,askar-PRB2019}, confinement of electrons in fractal plane using electric field~\cite{yuan-PRB2020}, electronic fractal pattern in building molecular fractal systems~\cite{latge-pccp2022}, role of anisotropy on magneto-transport in fractal network~\cite{maiti-PLA2020}, Josephson effect in a fractal geometry~\cite{vladimir-APL2024}, and stability of loop current states in fractal structures built with Bose-Einstein condensates~\cite{anna-PRA2024} among others.

 It is expected that, in future, further advancement in nanotechnology and fabrication techniques will enable us to do more delicate experiments with these fractal lattice models.
 Such possibility inspires us to undertake this theoretical investigation presented in this article.

 We consider a Sierpinski gasket (SPG) fractal lattice structure immersed in a deterministic hierarchical distribution of magnetic fluxes.
 The ramification of a SPG fractal structure is such that, it offers us with down-headed triangular loops of gradually increasing size (See Fig.~\ref{fig:lattice}).
 Following this ramification pattern, we introduce a hierarchical distribution of magnetic fluxes $\Phi_{\ell}=\lambda^{\ell}\Phi$ ($\lambda$ being the hierarchy parameter) through these down-headed triangular closed loops.
 Such distribution of the magnetic fluxes will be manifested as a distribution of Aharonov-Bohm (AB) phases, whenever an electron will hop from one atomic site to another atomic site along these down-headed triangular closed loops.
 This provides us with an interesting situation, where we have a deterministic disorder in the distribution of the AB phases in this closed-loop fractal geometry controlled by a hierarchy parameter $\lambda$.
+It is to be noted that, in Fig.~\ref{fig:lattice}, although schematically we have shown that the fluxes are embedded in the downward triangles, but in reality, along the arms of the upward triangles, we will also have various distribution of the Aharonov-Bohm phases depending on their position in the fractal geometry for any given finite generation.
+This means that, the upward triangles are also containing some effective fluxes.
+One may realize such a complex distribution of magnetic fluxes by putting up some synthetic gauge fields~\cite{gardin-arXiv2024} in various downward plaquettes, which may be controlled locally in each plaquette.